junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 ## 4.2.
 Data Errors

 The filter needs a build-up period to learn from the data, so it's adaptive filter.
-Raw data $\rightarrow$ filter $\rightarrow$ computational block $\rightarrow$ filter $\rightarrow$ application.
+Raw data $$\rightarrow$$ filter $$\rightarrow$$ computational block $$\rightarrow$$ filter $$\rightarrow$$ application.
 Some computational blocks like cross rate, yield curve computations require filtered input and produce an output that user want to filter again.

 ### 4.2.1.
 Filtering of Single Scalar Quotes: The Level Filter